 Atrioventricular canal defect (AV canal).
 A heart problem that involves several abnormalities of structures inside the heart, including an ASD, VSD, and improperly formed mitral and/or tricuspid valves.

-Because the pressures within the left side of the heart are normally greater than those within the right side of the heart, an opening between the left and right side of the heart will cause blood to flow from the left side of the heart into the right side.
-This left-to-right shunting of blood within the heart causes increased blood flow in the blood vessels of the lungs.
+Because the pressures in the left side of the heart are normally greater than those in the right side of the heart, an opening between the left and right sides of the heart will cause blood to flow from the left side of the heart into the right side.
+This left-to-right shunting causes increased blood flow into the blood vessels of the lungs.
 The increased blood flow in the lungs? blood vessels causes increased pressure in these vessels (pulmonary hypertension).

-A reversal of the shunt (right-to-left shunt) causes insufficient oxygen in the blood.
+This reversal of the shunt (right-to-left shunt) causes insufficient oxygen in the blood.
 In addition, high pressure in the lungs causes progressive changes in the pulmonary blood vessels that result in irreversible damage to the lining of these blood vessels.
-Fibrosis (the growth of scar tissue due to infection, inflammation, injury, or even healing), and thrombus (clotting) may also occur.
+Fibrosis (the growth of scar tissue following an infection, inflammation, or injury), and thrombus (clotting) may also occur.
 The changes inside the lung blood vessels may be referred to as pulmonary vascular obstructive disease or secondary pulmonary arterial hypertension (PAH).